beancount/docs/docs/30_fund_accounting_with_beancount.md

       FSA:Assets                                              25 USD
       FSA:Transfer:Outgoing:ReimburseMedical

-The paycheck transaction using transfer accounts for the FSA and the retirement account amounts might look like this (after appropriate opens of course):
+The paycheck transaction using transfer accounts for the FSA and the retirement account amounts might look like this (after appropriate `open`s of course):

     2014-07-15 !
 "Emp1 Paystub - using transfer accounts"
       Income:Gross:Emp1                                      -6000 USD